sprxme/dine-in/README.md

 ## :blue_book: Author:
 Oh how lovely this project is, if it weren't for our lovely (often highly caffeinated ☕️) in-house development team.
 All the thoughts and work our talented team put into this project hopes to inspire many of you boys and girls! 🧒 👧.
-Curious about our developer team? 🧐 **boom** instagram profile links are provided also!
+Curious about our development team? 🧐 **boom** instagram profile links are provided also!
 <br/>

 |             Name            |    NIM    | Favorite Emoji | Instagram |